What is SEL

 (Social Emotional Learning)

-It is our responsibility as adults to give children the information and tools they need to handle their emotions and their disappointments and to help build their self-esteem and character.
-That is exactly what SEL instruction targets.
-Children exposed to SEL are more confident and feel better about themselves.
-Their overall behavior improves in and out of school, and there is a substantial increase in their academic achievement.
-Studies have also shown that children who received SEL instruction are less likely to have mental health issues or engage in drug abuse or criminal behavior.
+The benefits of SEL instruction on children is impressive and has been shown to impact them positively well into adulthood.
+Children exposed to SEL are more confident, self-assured and successful.
+Their behavior improves, as do their relationships with others both in and out of school.
+SEL instruction also results in a substantial increase in their academic achievement.
+In addition, studies have also shown that children who received SEL instruction are less likely to have mental health issues or engage in drug abuse or criminal behavior.
 They are also less likely to face unemployment, divorce, and poor health in the future.
-Below is a current list of SEL studies and statistics which give a more thorough explanation of some of SEL's benefits.
+Below is a list of SEL studies and statistics which give a more thorough explanation of some of SEL's benefits.

 SEL Studies and Statistics

 In 2011, a report “Ready to Lead” by (CASEL) the Collaborative for Academic, Social, and Emotional Learning reported that after an analysis of 213 studies of 270,000 learners, those who took part in SEL-informed curricula saw an 11% jump in academic achievement compared to those who did not participate.

 CASEL also reported students who had already been identified as having problems, had significant improvement in their behavior, developed better attitudes towards themselves, had fewer outbreaks, and also saw an increase in their academic achievement after receiving SEL instruction.